 Programs that promote community-wide collaboration and involvement can make a significant difference to helping people who are experiencing homelessness.
 This session features a series of presentations that consider whole of community responses to homelessness including culturally appropriate solutions for Indigenous people and community development programs that provide genuine choice for at risk young people.

 The National Disability Insurance Scheme is changing how housing for people with a disability is developed and run.
-This session will be grounded in a presentation analysing current housing needs for people with disability, before a panel of experts discuss real solutions to assist people to identify, understand and undertake successful practice in housing for people, including Indigenous Australians, with a disability.
+This session will be grounded in a presentation analysing current housing needs for people with disability, before a panel of experts discusses real solutions to assist people to identify, understand and undertake successful practice in housing for people, including Indigenous Australians, with a disability.

 From using geospatial technology to help rough sleepers connect with service providers to programs that encourage residents to engage online with government effectively, this session will feature case study presentations that examine how digital technology can help deliver the best outcomes for public and social housing clients, and people experiencing homelessness.

-In the spirit of friendly rivalry, this session pits Australia against England as two experts debate which country better engages with tenants to offer true choice in respect to their housing needs.
+In the spirit of friendly rivalry, this session pits Australia against England as two experts debate which country better engages with tenants to offer true choice with respect to their housing needs.
 In addition, what impact will the soon to be released Productivity Commission Inquiry into human services have on tenant choice into the future?

 What will Australia’s private rental sector look like in 20 years?
 This session will be grounded in a presentation based on the AHURI Inquiry that is investigating the changes required to create an equitable, efficient and effective private rental sector that also caters to low-income households.
-What international best practice can Australia learn from to develop a sector where Australian renters can develop a sense of home and place.
+What international best practice can Australia learn from to develop a sector where Australian renters can develop a sense of home and place?

 This session aims to break the political deadlock afflicting Australian housing tax policy.
 Underpinned by the AHURI Inquiry into housing tax reform, an expert panel will chart the pathway to reform that balances the political imperatives against the policy objectives to create meaningful tax reform and help make housing more affordable.